iangrunert/iangrunert/_posts/2025-10-30-webkit-windows-port-update-october-2025.markdown

 that path for `MEDIA_STREAM` in pursuit of port alignment.
 I don't know how well maintained the Windows support for GStreamer is in practice, or how awkward it'd be to enable.

-Improving our use of Skia in the Windows port would be good to look at. `COORDINATED_GRAPHICS` i s disabled on Windows, which means the Windows port hasn't benefited as much as it could from Igalia's ongoing work in this area.
+Improving our use of Skia in the Windows port would be good to look at. `COORDINATED_GRAPHICS` is disabled on Windows, which means the Windows port hasn't benefited as much as it could from Igalia's ongoing work in this area.
 Either we could enable `COORDINATED_GRAPHICS` for Windows, or figure out alternate ways to improve our render pipeline.
 Site Isolation is another motivating factor - sharing more of the render pipeline might mean we can share more of the changes to